-Courses on technical how-to’s and new art techniques often give your students new marketable skills.
+Courses on technical how to's and new art techniques often give your students a new marketable skills.

-When I set out to make a course I make it 10-15 lessons and l sell it between $100 – $300.
-The price fluctuates based on launch discounts, adding more content over time, and bundle deals.
+When I set out to make a course I make it 10-15 lessons and l sell it between $59 – $399.
+The price fluctuates based on launch discounts, adding more content overtime, and bundle deals.

 Some courses out there can be $1000-$2000.
 But they typically have 6+ hours of content and dive into extreme detail about a subject.

-The more your course costs mean the more time you have to invest in marketing your course.
-I’ve found a 10-15 lesson course on any topic, can sell without too much hands-on marketing for $100-$300.
+The more your course costs, means the more time you have to invest in marketing your course.
+I’ve found teaching art online in a 10-15 lesson course can sell without too much hands on marketing for $59-$399.

 How to launch your course